Faxter/fx-nono/README.md

 * display cell states with sprites instead of plain colour
 * menu for selecting puzzle file to load
 * saving/loading progress in personal save file
-* click and drag to mark multiple cells in a row
 * highlight rows and columns with contradiction on failed verification

 ## initiative ideas